 An emergency is any immediate threat to life and/or property that requires immediate response from police, fire or emergency medical service.
 Some examples of emergencies include: crimes in progress, any kind of fire, or a serious injury or illness.
-If you're not sure if an incident falls into an emergency classification, call 911 when an immediate response is needed.
-Text 911 if you're unable to call.
+If you're not sure if an incident is an emergency, call 911 when an immediate response is needed.
+You can send a text to 911 if you are unable to call.